LokeyLab/LC-Seq-Official/docs/THEORY.md

 - **Ancestor**: Compound with more building blocks
 - **Descendant**: Compound with fewer building blocks
 - **Lineage**: All related compounds (ancestors + self + descendants)

+**Note**: Terms like "parent", "child", or "top" are ambiguous in combinatorial libraries and should not be used.

 ### 8.3 Peak Classification